Destinations of students after key stage 5 (usually aged 18 years)

 - Sri Lankan has been added to the Asian/Asian British group but is not reported separately

-- Chinese students have been assigned a separate category
+- Chinese pupils have been assigned a separate category

 These changes were made after consultations with local authorities and lobby groups.